apache/incubator-brooklyn/docs/guide/java/common-usage.md

 ### Subscriptions and the Subscription Manager

-In addition to scheduled tasks, tasks can triggered by subscriptions on other events including sensors.
+In addition to scheduled tasks, tasks can be triggered by subscriptions on other events including sensors.

 To register low-level listeners to events, use the `SubscriptionManager` API.